cryptopp-modern/cryptopp-modern.com/content/docs/api/symmetric/AES-CTR-HMAC.md

 **Parameters:**
 - `ciphertext` - Output buffer (same size as message)
 - `mac` - Output authentication tag
 - `macSize` - Size of MAC output.
 Default is 16 bytes.
-Must be between 12 and the hash digest size (32 for SHA-256, 64 for SHA-512); values less than 12 throw `InvalidArgument`
+Must be between 12 and the hash digest size (32 for SHA-256, 64 for SHA-512); values outside this range throw `InvalidArgument`
 - `iv` - Initialization vector (12 bytes)
 - `ivLength` - IV length
 - `aad` - Additional authenticated data (can be NULL)